signalfyi/support/README.md

 - **Be Clear and Concise**: Provide as much information as possible to help us understand and respond to your query effectively.
 - **Stay Updated**: Watch this repository to stay updated on discussions and announcements.

-For more information on using this repository responsibly, please see our <a href="https://www.signal.fyi/legal/" target="_blank">legal guidelines</a>.
+For more information on using this repository responsibly, please see our <a href="https://www.signal.fyi/legal/">legal guidelines</a>.

 ## How to Get Help or Report an Issue
 - **Ask a Question**: If you're unsure about something or need help, just open a new issue with your question.